Skip to content

 What does the EAB look like?

-As you can see in various images, the EAB is an insect with a dark, metallic-green body and a coppery-red or purple abdomen under its wings.
-To give you some perspective, at approximately ½-inch long, the EAB can fit comfortably on a penny.
+EAB is an attractive insect with a dark, metallic-green body and a coppery red or purple abdomen under its wings.
+To give you some perspective, at approximately a half inch long, an adult EAB can fit comfortably on a penny.

 Are there other insects that are similar in appearance to the EAB?

-There are several insects native to Colorado that one could easily mistake for the EAB.
+There are several insects native to Colorado that one could easily mistake for EAB.
 There are even some other types of insects that tunnel into ash trees.
-That’s why Being a Smart Ash is about more than just being informed; it’s about being cognizant of what you don’t know.
-If you are unsure about the possible presence of the EAB in or on an ash tree, call the Office of the City Forester, an arborist or other tree care professional.
+That’s why Be a Smart Ash is about more than just being informed; it’s about being aware of what you don’t know.
+If you are unsure about the possible presence of EAB in or on an ash tree, call Denver’s Office of the City Forester, an arborist or other tree care professional.

 What are signs that an ash has been attacked by the EAB?

+It can take 2-4 years for impacted trees to show signs of infestation, but watching the surrounding areas may alert you to the presence of EAB.
 There are several telltale signs of EAB infestation.
-S-shaped tunnels can be seen on the trunk and tiny, D-shaped exit holes are often visible.
-Additionally, impacted trees show signs of thinning and bark shedding.
-Dying ash trees also attract Northern Flickers, a type of large, brown woodpecker.
-It can take 2-4 years for trees to show signs of infestation.
+Look for yellowing and dieback in the upper canopy, thinning or dying sections, as well as increased bird activity, such as more Northern Flickers, a type of large brown woodpecker.
+Eventually, S-shaped tunnels can be seen on the trunk and tiny, D-shaped exit holes are often visible.
+Additionally, impacted trees show signs of bark shedding.
+It can take 2-4 years for impacted trees to show signs of infestation.

 Can I keep my ash tree?

-Yes!
-Denver residents who want to keep their ash trees should work with a licensed and insured arborist or tree service company on a treatment plan, which is 90 percent effective.
-Treatment must be repeated every 2-3 years.
+Denver residents who want to keep their ash trees should work with a licensed and insured arborist or tree service company to determine if a treatment plan or removal and replacement is the best approach.
+When it’s appropriate and administered correctly, treatment can be 90% effective and must be repeated every 2-3 years.
 Choose from this list of approved tree services and get information about state licensing.

 Are there other options besides treatment?

-Given the serious threat posed by the EAB, removing and replacing ash trees is a viable option.
-In fact, depending on the size and location of the tree, replacement may be the smartest choice.
+Given the serious threat posed by EAB, removing and replacing ash trees is a viable option.
+In fact, depending on the size, condition and location of the tree, replacement may be the smartest choice.
 Dead or alive, ash trees can be safely removed by a licensed and insured arborist or tree service company.
 Denver residents can also apply for a free replacement tree.

 Is ash still a viable choice when considering what to plant in my yard?

-The short answer is no. Bottom line: further planting of ash trees in Colorado is not recommended.
-The planting of diverse tree species in your yard or in your community is highly encouraged, as this is our urban canopy’s best defense against the majority of tree health problems.
-The Office of the City Forester has created a list of approved trees.
+The short answer is no. Further planting of ash trees in Colorado is not recommended.
+The planting of diverse tree species in your yard or in your community is highly encouraged, as this is our urban canopy’s best defense against most tree health problems.
+The Office of the City Forester has created a list of approved trees for the right-of-way, but it can be useful in selecting a tree for your yard.

-What is the City doing to combat this problem?
+What is the City of Denver doing to combat this problem?

-1. Identify ash trees, regularly inspect for signs of the EAB, and contact the Office of the City Forester immediately at forestry@denvergov.org or (720) 913-0651 if trees display any symptoms of EAB infestation.
+1. Identify ash trees, regularly inspect for signs of EAB and contact the Office of the City Forester immediately at forestry@denvergov.org or 720.913.0651 if ash trees display any symptoms of EAB infestation.

-2. Talk to neighbors, friends, and co-workers about the EAB.
+2. Talk to neighbors, friends and co-workers about EAB.
 Spread the word and encourage people to visit BeASmartAsh.org for more information.

 3. Do not transport firewood or other products from ash trees, as EAB larvae stealthily survive and travel hidden under the bark.
-If an ash tree absolutely has to be moved, the wood must be chipped smaller than one inch.
+If an ash tree absolutely must be moved, the wood must be chipped smaller than one inch.